 - The phone sends a request through the WiFi router and over the broadband IP network to something called the UMA Network Controller (UNC).

 - The UNC decides whether or not to give the phone authorization to access GSM voice services over the unlicensed network.
 GSM is the global cell phone standard.

 - The UNC then tells the central Mobile Telephone Switching Office (MTSO) the cell phone's location.
 Now all calls to and from the core mobile network will be routed through the WiFi network [list adapted from source: UMA Technology].

 When a dual-mode cell phone moves out of the WiFi network's range, it automatically hands off to the cellular-radio network without any service interruption [source: UMA Technology].

 Routing calls over two separate mobile networks is actually a huge money-saver for cellular service providers.
 The only way to improve coverage and keep up with heavy traffic on a traditional cellular radio network is to build more cellular towers [source: New York Times].
 But with HotSpot@Home, T-Mobile is able to re-route a significant amount of that traffic onto broadband Internet networks -- which, incidentally, T-Mobile doesn't own and therefore doesn't have to maintain.

 Services like HotSpot@Home appear to be the next big thing in telecommunications.
 In the already booming cell phone market, dual-mode phones are the fastest growing segment worldwide [source: cellular-news].
 Infonetics Research predicts a compound annual growth rate of 198 percent for dual-mode phone sales from 2006 to 2010.

-For more information on HotSpot@Home and related topics, check out the links on the next page.
+For more information on HotSpot@Home and related topics, check out the links below.